-The output tolerant function is a function to prevent current from output to the power supply when the output is high impedance or when power supply VCC = 0V.
+The output-tolerant function is designed to prevent current from flowing from an output to the power supply when the output assumes the high-impedance state or when power supply (Vcc) = 0 V.

-The output voltage of LCX is 0 - 5.5V@output = high-impedance (with output tolerant function), so voltage up to 5.5V can be applied to output regardless of the power supply voltage.
-When the VCC = 3.3V, it can be directly connected to the 5V bus line.
+The output voltage range of LCX is 0 - 5.5V with the output in the high-impedance state (since it has a output-tolerant function); thus, up to 5.5V can be applied to the output regardless of the power supply voltage.
+When the Vcc = 3.3 V, LCX can be directly connected to a 5-V bus line.

-The output voltage of VCX is 0 - 3.6V@output = high-impedance (with input tolerant function), so voltage up to 3.6V can be applied to input regardless of the power supply voltage.
-When the power supply voltage VCC = 2.5V, it can be directly connected to the 3.6V bus line.
+The output voltage range of VCX is 0 - 3.6 V with the output in the high-impedance (since it has an output-tolerant function); thus up to 3.6 V can be applied to the input regardless of the power supply voltage.
+When the Vcc = 2.5 V, VCX can be directly connected to a 3.6-V bus line.